afterit/flaskstarter/README.md

 `$ python manage.py runserver`

 Ask manage.py for runserver help to see its options.

+Now it is possible to plug a database and a migration extensions to the project.
+For a first experience Flaskstarter is running with flask-sqlalchemy and flask-migrate.
+The templates that generate the kickoff database use sqlite and the simplest thing possible.
+You will be able to plug a database by running:

+`$ python manage.py plug-database`

+For migrations, you'll have Flask-migrate interface for now, but remember to have your models connected to your app, maybe doing a simple import on the views file, or entities won't be added to database.

 ## What the project does for you